 Beyond retail price point, the Forerunner 245 does have its own advantages.
 One of them is its longer battery life on GPS: the Forerunner 245 has 24 hours to the 14 hours of the Forerunner 645.
 Their battery life is otherwise comparable though; both watches last 7 days in smartwatch mode, while the Forerunner 645 lasts 5 hours on GPS with music, and the Forerunner 245 lasts 6 hours on GPS with music.
 If you don’t want to charge your watch as often, or if you’re planning to do longer races, you might opt for the Forerunner 245.

 On the Forerunner 245, you’ll also find Pulse Ox, which is a measurement of your blood oxygen saturation.
 The Forerunner 645 doesn’t have Pulse Ox.
-This feature basically measures how your body absorbs oxygen, which can be helpful when you sleep.
-Pulse Ox is actually also a useful stat in monitoring for coronavirus, especially if you’re showing symptoms.
+This feature basically measures how your body absorbs oxygen, which can be helpful when you sleepm or if you’re at high altitudes.
 Be wary though, as the Garmin pulse oximeter may not be as accurate as a device designed specifically to measure blood oxygen saturation.

 Another potentially useful metric on the Forerunner 245 is Body Battery.
 It’s exactly what it sounds like—a measurement of your energy levels.
 The metric is based on heart rate variability, stress, and activity levels.
 It can help you better plan your workouts and days based on your energy stores, and can also help you identify trends in your overall well-being.
 Users have commented that it can be extremely accurate, and that lower Body Battery after a night of sleep is usually due to poor sleep, stress, drinking alcohol, eating late, or the beginning of an illness.
 I personally don’t find Body Battery that helpful, as I usually know how well I’m feeling, and don’t need a watch to tell me.
 That said, this metric can let you know exactly how much physiological damage was done that night you binge-watched Netflix or wailed karaoke until 1am 🙂